-At Novo Nordisk’s training facility at Hvidøre in Klampenborg, a cold store is used for storage of homemade products and for maturing meat.
-The desire here is to purchase whole animals for maturing in order to ensure optimal quality, however the hung animals began to spoil prematurely due to excessively high relative humidity.
+At Novo Nordisk’s Hvidøre training facility in Klampenborg, a cold store is used to store homemade products and maturing meat.
+The desire here is to purchase whole animals for maturing to ensure optimal quality, however, the hung animals began to spoil prematurely due to excessively high relative humidity.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!